scramjetorg/transform-hub/README.md

 This repository contains the source code for <https://hub.scramjet.org>.

-If you want to [read the usage docs, go here ☝🏼](https://github.com/scramjetorg/scramjet-cloud-docs)
+If you want to read more about the usage please go to [Quick Start](https://github.com/scramjetorg/platform-docs) repo.

+You may also be interested in our [Scramjet Cloud Platform](https://docs.scramjet.org/platform) that is based on Transform-Hub.

 What's more, this repository is intended for developers who would like to: